ProlificsPanther/PantherBootStrapSamples/README.md

 # Instructions for workshop:

-* Each sample /exercise is in sequence.
+* Each sample or exercise is in sequence.
 You will need to complete Exercise 1 to move on to Exercise 2.
 * Each exercise will demonstrate the use of Bootstrap with a Panther Screen.
 It will include minimal Javascript coding (copy-paste)
 * Start with the screens in BeforeWorkshopScreens.lib from Libraries.zip.
 * The completed exercises are in CompleteWorkshop.lib from Libraries.zip.
 * Get the html,css and jpl files from files.zip.